odetteg/schwanproject/README.md

 - Snakemake

 ## Analysis pipilleline
-- Download raw fastq files using wget
+- Download raw fastq files using fastqdump
 - Perform quality checks using FASTQC and FASTP
 - Peroform filtering using FASTP and Trimmomatic
 - Map the reads to the reference genome